openedx/edx-documentation/en_us/edx_style_guide/source/wordlist.rst

        example, prefer "Send an email message" to "Send an email".
 Do not use as a verb.
    * - ID
      - Capitalize.
-Use instead of id or Id.
+Use instead of "id" or "Id".
    * - instructor dashboard
      - Lowercase both words.
+   * - The edX mobile app
+     - There is one app, available for different platforms.
+Do not refer to edX mobile apps (plural).
+Refer to numbered versions for the different mobile platforms.
+For example, "Version 2.6.2 of the edX mobile app for iOS is now available."
+"The edX mobile app for Android now supports..."
    * - learner
      - Use instead of "student", except when referring to a UI label.
    * - page